raulanatol/utilsh/README.md

 ## List of tools

- * 👩‍💻 development
-    * semversion: Generate the next version based on [Semantic Versioning](https://semver.org/) (major|minor|patch)

  * 📂 fs
     * folder_size: Calculate the current folder size (using du or ncdu)

- * 🎋 Git
-    * git: Git scripts, get current branch, etc.

- * 👨‍💻 Github
+ * 🐙 Github
-    * 🚀 Actions
-        * trigger-action: Launch an action manually
+    * 🚀 trigger-action: Launch an action manually

  * 🍎 mac
     * 🔇 not_disturb: Enter/Exit not disturb mode